hneth/unikn/cran-comments.md

 ## Resubmission

 This is a resubmission.
 In this version I have:

-* written the package name in single quotes (e.g. 'unikn') in the description;
+* Rewritten the package's Description field in the DESCRIPTION file to emphasize the package's usefulness beyond the University of Konstanz.
-* added a link to the University to the description field of the DESCRIPTION file in the form <https:...> with angle brackets for auto-linking.
+* Added examples (in documentation and vignettes) that show how custom colors and text functions can be used for other purposes and institutions.

 ## Test environments